-Replacement unit for any product which fails due to a defect in materials or workmanship.
-The exchange unit is warranted for the remainder of your product's original one-year warranty period.
+For The Period Of: What GE Will Provide: One Year Replacement unit for any product which fails due to a From the date of the defect in materials or workmanship.
+The exchange unit original purchase is warranted for the remainder of your product's original one-year warranty period.